Modita-Garg/Walmart-Sales-SQL/README.md

 The major aim of thie project is to gain insight into the sales data of Walmart to understand the different factors that affect sales of the different branches.

 ## Data Sources
-The primary dataset used for this analysis is 'WalmartSalesData.csv.'.
+The primary dataset used for this analysis is [WalmartSalesData.csv](https://github.com/Modita-Garg/Walmart-Sales-SQL/blob/main/WalmartSalesData.csv).

 ## Business Questions Answered